KnightChaser/kcx/README.md

 ALLOW_ARBITRARY_BALANCE_DEPOSIT=false
 ALLOW_ARBITRARY_BALANCE_WITHDRAW=false
 ```
 - Permanent data for this service will be stored in SQLite3.
-Configure `SQLALCHEMY_DB_SQLITE3_PATH` for the specified path.
+Configure `SQLALCHEMY_DB_SQLITE3_FILENAME` to change the filename (if you want).
 - As a default, there are default account settings.
   - The service will create a default account for testing when the service starts.
 (Will not if it's already created)
   - Configure `TEST_ACCOUNT_ID`(ID = username), `TEST_ACCOUNT_PW`(password), and `TEST_ACCOUNT_EMAIL`(email) for the test account.